Linear response for Sinai billiards with small holes: Introduction

-Linear response lies at the core of nonequilibrium statistical mechanics because of its relation with fluctuation dissipation relations \cite{MR1412073, MR1224092}.
-Since the pioneering works of Ruelle in the smooth hyperbolic case \cite{MR1463827, MR1963142}, linear response has been a very active field in smooth ergodic theory and it has been established in a variety of settings (see, e.g., \cite{MR2031432, MR3551256} and recently \cite{Ca24, AB26, Fu26} and references therein).
+Linear response lies at the core of non-equilibrium statistical mechanics because of its relation with fluctuation dissipation relations \cite{MR1412073, MR1224092}.
+Since the pioneering works of Ruelle in the smooth hyperbolic case \cite{MR1463827, MR1963142}, linear response has been a very active field in smooth ergodic theory and it has been established in a variety of settings (see, e.g., \cite{MR2031432, MR3551256} and recently \cite{CANESTRARI2026111008, AB26, Fu26} and references therein).
 A class of perturbations that somehow deviates from the classical theory is given by discontinuous perturbations and perturbations of discontinuous systems.
 These emerge in natural physical models \cite{MR1832968, MR1224092, MR2499824, MR2403704}, and are receiving a lot of attention nowadays \cite{MR4034566, MR4827592, MR4752563, MR4935941, OLTIBOEV2025116944}.
 However, on the mathematical side, the situation is not neat.
 We know that whenever the perturbation changes the topological class of the unperturbed map, at least for the corresponding theory of 1D expanding systems, there are many `typical' situations in which differentiability fails (see, e.g., \cite{MR3789184, MR4200481} and the survey \cite{MR3729040} and references therein).

-In \cite{Ca24}, a mechanism responsible for the differentiability of the SRB measure of certain discontinuous perturbations of 2D conservative chaotic systems has been investigated.
+In \cite{CANESTRARI2026111008}, a mechanism responsible for the differentiability of the SRB measure of certain discontinuous perturbations of 2D conservative chaotic systems has been investigated.
 We prove here that a similar mechanism also applies when the perturbation is obtained by opening a hole.
 At an intuitive level, the emergence of a hole represents a departure from conservativity and leads to study inhomogeneities in the mass distribution, which are similar to those produced by contributions from retracting or overlapping branches in deterministic perturbations.
 Note however that this is just an analogy and the case of holes is different from a classical perturbation.
-For example, the perturbed operator, which specifies the conditional evolution, is nonlinear.
+For example, the perturbed operator, which specifies the conditional evolution, is nonlinear and the usual `resolvent-type' formulas for the derivative of the SRB measures do not hold.